dorvak/dorvak.github.io/content/pages/About.md

 My name is Till Keyling.

-I work as a scientific assistant in the department of communication science at the Ludwid-Maximilians-Universität München & completed by Ph.D.-Thesis in the mid of 2015.
+I work as a scientific assistant in the department of communication science at the Ludwig-Maximilians-Universität München & completed my Ph.D.-Thesis in the mid of 2015.

 I'm interested in programming & software development, social science & computational methods and climbing.